Since 1992 my personal business card has described me as a Digital Medievalist.

 It’s the best way I know to describe my training, my occupation, and my interests.

-I am trained as a medievalist.
-I started studying medieval English literature as an undergraduate, and continued to emphasize things medieval and philological during graduate school.
+I am trained as a Medievalist.
+I started studying Medieval English literature as an undergraduate.
+I continued to emphasize things Medieval and philological during graduate school.
 My UCLA doctoral dissertation concerns medieval English and Celtic literatures (specifically Sir Gawain and the Green Knight, Sir Orfeo, the Mabinogi and various medieval Irish texts).

 People are sometimes puzzled by the idea of a medievalist working so very closely with digital technology, but the combination of digital technology and Medieval studies isn’t as unusual as you might think.
 We Medievalists are surprisingly technologically savvy; there’s a lot you can do with a scanner, some manuscripts and a computer.
 Look at the amazing work started by the CURIA project and continued by CELT at the University of Cork.
 They are digitizing and electronically distributing texts in Irish, English and Old Norse, including the medieval Irish texts digitized and parsed by CURIA.
 Or the more recent Irish Scripts on Screen (ISOS) project, where you can see high quality digital images of the major Irish manuscripts.

 Celtic Studies Resources began in 1997.
-Because of my interest in teaching with technology, Content Management Systems (and Learning Management Systems) I started blogging in 2002.
-I created Scéla; a blog about things Medieval and Celtic.
+Because of my interest in teaching with technology, Content Management Systems (and Learning Management Systems) I started blogging in 2002 when I created Scéla; a blog about things Medieval and Celtic.